shushcat/mla_paper_template/README.md

     - remove the README along with any generated files,
     - remove the "new" rule from the Makefile, and
     - initialize the directory as a new Git repository.
-2. Gather reference materials, savings them to `lib` and adding them to `references.bib` as you go along.
+2. Gather reference materials, adding entries for each work to `references.bib` as you go along.
 3. Type up a paper, using [Pandoc's Markdown flavor](http://pandoc.org/MANUAL.html#pandocs-markdown).
 4. Execute `make pdf`.
 4. Open `output.pdf` and regard your work with a measure of sadness; wonder whether you could have done better.